For The Bank of New York Mellon Corporation [BK], Analyst sees a rise to $56. What next?

-The Bank of New York Mellon Corporation [NYSE: BK] surged by $0.2 during the normal trading session on Wednesday and reaching a high of $44.965 during the day while it closed the day at $44.88.
-The company report on March 30, 2023 that BNY Mellon 2023 Annual Meeting of Stockholders.
+The Bank of New York Mellon Corporation [NYSE: BK] surged by $0.51 during the normal trading session on Tuesday and reaching a high of $45.94 during the day while it closed the day at $45.74.
+The company report on April 10, 2023 that BNY Mellon’s Pershing X Collaborates with Snowflake to Power its Data and Analytics.

+The collaboration will provide Pershing X clients with access to more powerful analytics and faster data management.

 Click Here to Download the FREE Report.